THE Chef Remy has made his debut in the pavilion and is waiting for you to come try out his dishes on Remy’s Ratatouille Adventure at Epcot.

 Suddenly, you fall through a window pane and onto a restaurant kitchen floor! whoops!

-It’s now a mad dash led by Remy to get you out of harm’s way through the kitchen including a cold storage room and zipping under a blazing oven.
+Remy is leading a frantic rush to guide you safely through the kitchen, including a cold storage room and swiftly maneuvering under a blazing oven.

-After a while, you think you’re safe, but you now end up in the dining room of the restaurant and chaos ensues!
+After some time, you may feel secure, but then you find yourself in the dining room of the restaurant and pandemonium breaks out!

-Linguini helps you and Remy escape while Skinner works to get rid of the rats and guests.
+Linguini comes in to help you and Remy escape, while Skinner works to get rid of the rats and you!

 You eventually make it to Chef Remy’s Bistro restaurant where you join the colony of rats, Remy and Chef Gusteau on feasting on the scrumptious Ratatouille.